Matir/wrongbaud.github.io/_posts/2020-01-30-stm-xbox-jtag.md

 I don't really play my XBox that much so I thought it might be interesting to tear down this controller and see what kind of information we could extract from it.

+## Goals

+When assessing an embedded platform there are a number of things you can do or try to accomplish, with this post I want to demonstrate/test the following:

+1. Can the firmware be extracted from the target?
+2. Can the target be debugged or instrumented in such a way that allows us to learn more about it's internal operations?
+3. Can the firmware be modified or changed, either through software exploitation or hardware modifications?

+The first step to answering some of these questions will be a hardware teardown.

 ## Hardware Teardown

 Opening up the case reveals the following PCB: